marcelofeitoza/solana-fellowship/exercise-01/README.md

     This sets up a local Solana blockchain instance suitable for development and testing, running on `http://localhost:8899` (which is the default RPC URL on the project).

+## Running the Test Script

+To run the `test.sh` script, follow these steps:

+1. Make the script executable:

+    ```sh
+    chmod +x ./test.sh
+    ```

+2. Execute the script:
+    ```sh
+    ./test.sh
+    ```

+This script will build the project, create wallets, request an airdrop, check balances, transfer SOL, and list wallets.

 ## Usage

 ### Create a Wallet